 GUIDE

-The Guide page is the area where you get information about the HEIMDAL license key, the API Key, the latest versions of the HEIMDAL installers, and your Customer settings (restriction of the data for the HEIMDAL Security employees, SAML 2.0, Azure AD Group synchronization).
+The Guide page is the area where you get information about the HEIMDAL license key, the API Key, the latest versions of the HEIMDAL installers, your Customer settings (restriction of the data for the HEIMDAL Security employees, SAML 2.0, Azure AD Group synchronization, Integration for ConnectWise, HaloPSA, and Autotask) and the MXDR Permissions.

-In order to activate the Thor Mobile Security app, you need to access the URL in the Android setup email from the device where you are trying to activate using the Activate button.
+In order to activate the HEIMDAL Mobile Security app, you need to access the URL in the Android setup email from the device where you are trying to activate using the Activate button.

 GENERATE REPORTS